 Looking after a worm farm can also help children overcome their fear of worms.
 I have seen children who are scared of worms develop a love of them.
 They start out by helping to feed them, and overtime they gain the confidence to hold a worm.
 When they overcome their fear, they learn that worms are creatures to be respected and looked after.

-However, with all experiences in early childhood, worm farms provide more learning than just looking after the worms and using their by-products.
+However, as with all experiences for children, worm farms provide more learning than just looking after the worms and using their by-products.

 Worm farms encourage:

-- Language and literacy skills: Describing how a worm looks and moves, ‘reading’ the images on the worm farm menu to sort food waste.
+- Language and literacy skills: Describing how a worm looks and moves, reading the images and words on the worm farm menu to sort food waste.

-The benefits for having a worm farm in an early childhood setting outweighs why you wouldn’t have one.
-If you want to reduce the food waste in your centre (or at home), while at the same time caring for the planet, then a worm farm is a really good place to begin.
+The benefits for having a worm farm in an early childhood setting or at home outweighs why you wouldn’t have one.
+If you want to reduce the food waste in your centre (or at home), while at the same time caring for the planet, then a worm farm is a really good place to start.